Dutch Oven Daddy

 • Preheat oven to 325° F.

-• Season all sides of the roast with salt and pepper.
+• Coat the roast with flour, then season all sides with salt and pepper.

 • Add thyme, granulated garlic, rosemary, and paprika to the top.

-• Cover and bake for 2 hours and 15 mins or until tender and internal temperature of 145° F.
+• Cover and bake for 3 to 3.5 hours, until the meat is fork tender and the internal temperature reaches 195 to 205° F.

 Notes